-Arteen has extensive experience in land use regulation and obtaining entitlements for real estate development projects, including residential development, commercial development, mixed-use projects, hotels, schools, and master planned communities.
-He also advises clients on land use, environmental, and housing regulations, including CEQA entitlement streamlining laws, the California Subdivision Map Act, the Ellis Act, and density bonus laws, and has experience drafting development agreements.
+Arteen has extensive experience in land use regulation and obtaining entitlements for real estate development projects, including residential development, commercial development, mixed-use projects, hotels, schools, medical facilities, and master planned communities.
+He also advises clients on land use, environmental, and housing regulations, including CEQA entitlement streamlining laws, the California Subdivision Map Act, the Ellis Act, and density bonus laws, and he has experience drafting development agreements.
 Arteen also advises institutional lenders with regards to land use entitlement issues in the origination of industrial, multi-family, medical, retail and office construction loans and on refinancing and acquisition loans secured by all types of real estate.

 As an active member of the policy and land use community, Arteen serves on the Los Angeles Business Council’s Legislative Affairs Committee and the Valley Industry and Commerce Association’s Land Use Committee, and serves on the boards and committees of several non-profit organizations.
+He is also a registered lobbyist in the County and City of Los Angeles and numerous local municipalities.

 During law school, Arteen externed for the Central District of California Bankruptcy Court for the Honorable Victoria S. Kaufman.